 We also facilitate communication between individual alumni, but in doing so we do not release personal contact details without prior permission.

-Any transfers of your data overseas (outside of the European Economic Area), for example to servers located in the US, as set out below, are protected either by an 'adequacy decision' by the European Commission (declaring the recipient country as a 'safe' territory for personal data) or by standard contractual clauses adopted by the European Commission (which give obligations for the recipient to safeguard the data) or, before 25 May 2018, based on the University's self-assessment of the risks involved with the transfer and its determination that the data will be adequately protected during and after the transfer.
+Any transfers of your data overseas (outside of the European Economic Area), for example to servers located in the US, as set out below, are protected either by an 'adequacy decision' by the European Commission (declaring the recipient country as a 'safe' territory for personal data) or by standard contractual clauses adopted by the European Commission (which give obligations for the recipient to safeguard the data.
 Further information about the measures we use to protect data when being transferred internationally is available from our Data Protection Officer (whose contact details are set out below).

-The legal basis for processing your personal data for the interdependent purposes set out above is that it is necessary for the pursuit of our legitimate interests, or the carrying out of a task in the public interest or in the exercise of our official authority.
+The legal basis for processing your personal data for the interdependent purposes set out above is that it is necessary for the pursuit of our legitimate interests.
 We always handle your personal data securely and minimise its use, and your interests are not overridden by using your personal information for these purposes.
 In addition, there is no statutory or contractual requirement for you to provide us with any personal data.

 Please contact us at firstname.lastname@example.org if you have any concerns or questions about the above information or you wish to ask us not to process your personal data for particular purposes.
 Where you have specific requests relating to how we manage your data, we will endeavour to resolve these, but please note that there may be circumstances where we cannot comply with specific requests.
 In the event you remain dissatisfied with the response from the University, you are entitled to take your complaint to the Fundraising Regulator for an independent investigation.
 Please see their website for further details: www.fundraisingregulator.org.uk.